What Does Fixed Asset Mean?

 Take charge of your fixed assets now!
 Implement asset management strategies to protect your investments and get the most out of them.
 Manage your resources proactively to avoid missing out on growth opportunities and reap the rewards in the long run.

-Definition of Fixed Asset
+Definition of Fixed Assets

 A fixed asset is a long-term, tangible item that can’t be easily converted into cash.
 It’s vital for the financial stability of any business, as it’s a long-term investment with value.
 Examples of fixed assets are land, buildings, machinery, equipment, vehicles, and furniture.